See: Boys without Fathers .

 Sociobiology: E.O.
 Wilson

 Although Wilson, like Lorenz, views behavior from the outside, Wilson gives specific attention to the phenomena of 'dominance' and 'dominance hierarchies', which Lorenz doesn't mention.
 I have written a paper on the problems presented to society by boys who try to grow up without a father, and the paper includes an endocrine explanation for dominance hierarchies.
-If you know anyone who would like a copy of this paper, let me know.

 MIT 9.52-B Human Ethology